Iredell County, North Carolina: Geography

-According to the U.S. Census Bureau, the county has a total area of 597.39 sqmi, of which 574.41 sqmi is land and 22.98 sqmi (3.9%) is water.
+According to the U.S. Census Bureau, the county has a total area of 597.39 sqmi, of which 574.41 sqmi is land and 22.98 sqmi (3.85%) is water.

 Iredell County is located within the Piedmont Region of central North Carolina.
 The northwestern section of the county contains the Brushy Mountains, a deeply eroded spur of the Blue Ridge Mountains far to the west.
 The highest point in Iredell County, Fox Mountain, is in the Brushies; it rises to 1,760 feet.
 Although the "Brushies", as they are often called locally, are not high in the normal sense, they do rise prominently above the surrounding countryside.
 The remainder of Iredell County consists of gently rolling countryside occasionally broken by low hills and small river valleys.
 The county's largest river, the Catawba, forms much of its western border.
 Lake Norman, North Carolina's largest manmade lake, is the most prominent geographic feature of southern Iredell County; it is often called North Carolina's "inland sea".

 Iredell County is an important transportation center for the state, as Interstate 77 and Interstate 40 cross in northeast Statesville.
 This has given birth to the county's slogan "Crossroads for the Future."
 Residents have easy access going south on I-77 to Charlotte; north on I-77 to Elkin, North Carolina and Roanoke, Virginia; east on I-40 to Winston-Salem, Greensboro and Raleigh; and west along I-40 to Hickory, North Carolina and Asheville.

-The northern third of Iredell county is highly rural and contains no large towns.
+The northern third of Iredell County is highly rural and contains no large towns.
 Due to the thinly populated nature of this portion of the state, it is one of the select places in North Carolina where the speed limit on Interstate Highways exceeds 65 mph, as Interstate 77 north of Statesville has a speed limit of 70 mph.

-Iredell County is one of the longest counties in the state and stretches for nearly fifty miles north to south from Yadkin County in the north to Mecklenburg in the south.
+Iredell County is one of the longest counties in the state and stretches for nearly fifty miles north to south, from Yadkin County in the north to Mecklenburg County in the south.